Great Naktong Offensive: Yongsan

 US troops attempted to rally and fend off the KPA attack, but were too disorganized to mount effective resistance.
 By evening the KPA had been driven into the hills westward.
 In the evening, the 2nd Battalion and A Company, 2nd Engineer Combat Battalion, occupied the first chain of low hills 0.5 mi beyond Yongsan, the engineers west and the 2nd Battalion northwest of the town.
 For the time being at least, the KPA drive toward Miryang had been halted.
 In this time, the desperately undermanned US units began to be reinforced with Korean Augmentees (KATUSAs) However, the cultural divide between the KATUSAs and the US troops caused tensions.
-At 09:35 on September 2, while the KPA were attempting to destroy the engineer troops at the southern edge of Yongsan and clear the road to Miryang, Walker attached the 1st Provisional Marine Brigade to the US 2nd Division and ordered a co-ordinated attack by all available elements of the division and the Marines, with the mission of destroying the KPA east of the Naktong River in the 2nd Division sector and restoring the river line.
+At 09:35 on September 2, while the KPA were attempting to destroy the engineer troops at the southern edge of Yongsan and clear the road to Miryang, Walker attached the 1st Provisional Marine Brigade to the US 2nd Division and ordered a coordinated attack by all available elements of the division and the Marines, with the mission of destroying the KPA east of the Naktong River in the 2nd Division sector and restoring the river line.
 The Marines were to be released from 2nd Division control as soon as this mission was accomplished.

 A North Korean POW captured by US Marines along Naktong Bulge, September 4.

 Between 03:00 and 04:30 on September 3, the 1st Provisional Marine Brigade moved to forward assembly areas.
 The 2nd Battalion, 5th Marines assembled north of Yongsan, the 1st Battalion, 5th Marines south of it.
 The 3rd Battalion, 5th Marines established security positions southwest of Yongsan along the approaches into the regimental sector from that direction.
 The Marine attack started at 08:55 on September 3, across the rice paddy land toward KPA-held high ground 0.5 mi westward.
 Air strikes, artillery concentrations, and machine gun and rifle fire of the 1st Battalion now caught KPA reinforcements in open rice paddies moving up from the second ridge and killed most of them.
 That night the Marines dug in on a line 2 mi west of Yongsan.
 Total Marine casualties for September 3 were 34 killed and 157 wounded.
-Coordinating its attack with that of the marines, the 9th Infantry advanced abreast of them on the north.
+Coordinating its attack with that of the Marines, the 9th Infantry advanced abreast of them on the north.
 The counterattack continued at 08:00 September 4, at first against little opposition.
 By nightfall the counterattack had gained another 3 mi.
 That night was quiet until just before dawn.
 The KPA then launched an attack against the 9th Infantry on the right of the Marines, the heaviest blow striking G Company.
 It had begun to rain again and the attack came in the midst of a downpour.
 US artillery fire concentrated in front of the 9th Infantry helped greatly in repelling the KPA in this night and day battle.